“Give it all back to St. Albans!”

 *

 From further below the Main Street Bridge with the Carriage House on the right and the former G. W. Furber Store in front of it.
-To the left is the Hartland Grain & Grocery Storage Building.
+To the left is the future Hartland Grain & Grocery Storage Building.
 On the opposite side of the bridge is the old Carding Mill in the center and the Hartland Grain & Grocery Store to the left.

 *